How to choose an international school in Singapore for young students?

 Dover Court International School (DCIS)

 Founded in 1972, DCIS initially started out as an English as a Second Language (ESL) provider, and it is one of the international schools under Nord Anglia Education, the world`s largest international organization.
 DCIS has about 1,900 students from over 60 countries.
 DCIS only admits students with an independent pass, Singaporean citizens, or permanent residents of Singapore.
 It offers courses for students from kindergarten to Year 13, with English National Curriculum for kindergarten to Year 9, IGCSE for Years 9 - 11 and IB courses for Years 12 -13.
+DCIS also offers a vocational route with the International BTEC Diploma in Business at Levels 3 and Level 2 for Years 12 - 13.

 8